The State of Decentralized AI in 2026

 Web3Arthur

-The number that reframed this whole sector for us came from a Silicon Valley Bank report: 40 cents of every $1 in venture capital that went into crypto companies in 2025 also went to firms building AI.
+A report by Silicon Valley Bank suggests that 40 cents of every $1 in venture capital that went into crypto companies in 2025 also went to firms building AI.
 A year earlier, that figure was 18 cents.
 When the smartest allocators in the room reprice that hard, that fast, it usually means the plumbing is shifting underneath the narrative.

 Here's the tension driving it.
 The centralized AI buildout has crossed into genuinely absurd territory - xAI's Colossus cluster chasing a million GPUs, Stargate burning toward 1.2 gigawatts in Texas, GPU shortages hitting more than half of generative-AI companies.

-This is the market breakdown: what each layer does, why it matters now, the protocols leading it, and where we think it goes through 2026 - 2027.
+This is the market breakdown of decentralized AI: what each layer does, why it matters now, the protocols leading it, and where we think it goes through 2026 - 2027.

 The Problem: Why AI Needs Blockchain